GloriousRedLeader/omgarturo/README.md

 [Restocker](https://github.com/GloriousRedLeader/omgarturo/blob/master/Restocker.py) is InsaneUO specific.
 It moves items from resource boxes (miner's storage box, reagent box, etc.) to a real container.
 No more clicking a million times and letting resources pile up at your feet.
 Useful in conjunction with bod builder.

-There are some quality of life scripts for simple things like [mounting](https://github.com/GloriousRedLeader/omgarturo/blob/master/PetMount.py) and [dismounting](https://github.com/GloriousRedLeader/omgarturo/blob/master/PetDismount.py) pets, [leashing](https://github.com/GloriousRedLeader/omgarturo/blob/master/LeashPets.py) pets, and [recalling / sacred journey](https://github.com/GloriousRedLeader/omgarturo/blob/master/RecallOrSacredJourneyRune1.py) from a rulebook.
+There are some quality of life scripts for simple things like [mounting](https://github.com/GloriousRedLeader/omgarturo/blob/master/PetMount.py) and [dismounting](https://github.com/GloriousRedLeader/omgarturo/blob/master/PetDismount.py) pets, [leashing](https://github.com/GloriousRedLeader/omgarturo/blob/master/LeashPets.py) pets, etc.

 [BOD Builder](https://github.com/GloriousRedLeader/omgarturo/blob/master/BODBuilder.py) script to automate crafting and filling small and large bods.
 Seriously, this does 100% of the work for you.
 Highly configurable.
 Current support for
 * Alchemy